First Published: November 9, 2022

 Exposure to COVID-19

-- stay home until all of the following apply to you:
+- Discuss working from home until all of the following apply:

 - your symptoms have been improving for at least 24 hours (or 48 hours if you had nausea, vomiting, and/or diarrhea),